djuang1/awsv4auth-extension/README.md

 An example project can be found [here](https://github.com/djuang1/aws-sig-v4-example-mule4)

+> :exclamation: **This connector has been created and provided free of charge to the MuleSoft developer community.
+While issues can be reported, there is no guarantee for support.**

 ### Date Format
 ```
 #[output application/json --- (now() >> "UTC") as DateTime  {format:"yyyyMMdd'T'HHmmss'Z'"}]